 A Fall Safety Stand-Down can be a one-time event, or it can incorporate fall-safety events throughout the week.
 Managers are encouraged to plan a Stand-Down that works best for their workplace.
 Consider:

-Employers are welcome to provide information about their Stand-Down and download a Certificate of Participation following their event(s).
+Employers will be able to provide information about their Stand-Down and download a Certificate of Participation following their event(s).
 This certificate recognizes the time and effort each organization devoted to talking about preventing falls with their crews.

-To get the certificate, simply fill out this form and let OSHA know what activity you completed for the Stand-Down.
-OSHA also appreciates any feedback on the Stand-Down campaign and future outreach efforts.
+OSHA appreciates any feedback on the Stand-Down campaign and future outreach efforts.
 Please email [email protected].

 OSHA offers handouts, posters, quizzes, fact sheets, stickers, t-shirts and more, as well as these suggestions on how to prepare for a successful Stand-Down.
 OSHA also posts a list of Stand-Down events being held across the country.

 If you plan to host a free event open to the public, see OSHA's Events page to submit the event details and contact your regional Stand-Down coordinator.

 For more information, check out this list of FAQs, and highlights from previous Stand-Downs.
 The National Association of Home Builders also offers a number of fall-prevention videos

 Read articles on fall prevention in ?Safety+Health magazine.

 OSHA releases its most frequently cited violations every year.